Mean field limit for disordered diffusions with singular interactions: The case of a locally Lipschitz dynamics c(.)

 for

-Consider now the solution $\tta_{\lambda}$ of the following SDE (with the same initial condition and driven by the same Brownian motion $B$ as in \eqref{eq:odemeanfieldtilde})
+Consider now the solution $\tta_{\lambda}$ of the following SDE [with the same initial condition and driven by the same Brownian motion $B$ as in \eqref{eq:odemeanfieldtilde}]:

 that is, the analog of \eqref{eq:odemeanfieldtilde} where $\tc$ has been replaced by its Yosida approximation.
-Note that one can proceed exactly in the same way for the microscopic system~ \eqref{eq:odegene}.
+Note that one can proceed exactly in the same way for microscopic system \eqref{eq:odegene}.
 From now on, whatever $X$ may be, the subscript notation $X_{\lambda}$ will refer to the analog of $X$ when the dynamics has been replaced by its Yosida approximation.
-Note that we will most of the time drop the dependencies of the functions in $\om$, for simplicity of notations.
+Note that we will, most of the time, drop the dependencies of the functions in $\omega$, for simplicity of notation.

-It is easy to see that $\tc$ and $\tcl$ have the same regularity in $\tta$ (see e.g. \cite[p.304]{MR1840644}).
-Moreover, $\tcl$ has the supplementary property to be uniformly Lipschitz continuous.
-In other words, $\tcl$ satisfies Assumption~\ref{ass:Gammac} as well as Assumption~\ref{ass:cGlobal}, so that everything that has been done before is applicable: Theorems~\ref{theo:LLNPnn} and~\ref{theo:LLNpowerinfd} are true in the case of an interaction ruled by $\tcl$:
+It is easy to see that $\tc$ and $\tc_{\lambda}$ have the same regularity in $\tta$; see, for example, \cite{MR1840644}, page 304.
+Moreover, $\tc _{\lambda}$ has the supplementary property to be uniformly Lipschitz continuous.
+In other words, $\tc_{\lambda}$ satisfies Assumption~\ref{ass:Gammac} as well as Assumption~\ref{ass:cGlobal}, so that everything that has been done before is applicable: Theorems \ref{theo:LLNPnn} and \ref {theo:LLNpowerinfd} are true in the case of an interaction ruled by $\tc_{\lambda}$

-for $d$ either equal to $d_{R}(\cdot, \cdot)$ or $d^{(p)}_{\infty}(\cdot, \cdot)$ and $\beta$ one of the appropriate exponent appearing in the formulation of Theorems~\ref{theo:LLNPnn} and~\ref{theo:LLNpowerinfd}.
+for $d$ either equal to $d_{R}(\cdot, \cdot)$ or $d^{(p)}_{\infty }(\cdot , \cdot)$ and $\beta$ one of the appropriate exponent appearing in the formulation of Theorems \ref{theo:LLNPnn} and \ref{theo:LLNpowerinfd}.
 Note that the constant $C$ in \eqref{eq:convdlambda} \emph{does not depend on $\lambda$}.
-Indeed, the assumption made in Section~\ref{sec:propagator} about the global Lipschitz continuity of $c$ was made only to ensure the existence of the Kolmogorov equation.
-In particular, the modulus of continuity of $c$ did not enter into the calculation made in Section~\ref{sec:propagator}: the only dependence in the dynamics $c$ was in its one sided-Lipschitz constant $L$ (recall Lemma~\ref{lem:propagatorLip}), which is conserved by the Yosida approximation.
+Indeed, the assumption made in Section~\ref {sec:propagator} about the global Lipschitz continuity of $c$ was made only to ensure the existence of the Kolmogorov equation.
+In particular, the modulus of continuity of $c$ did not enter into the calculation made in Section~\ref{sec:propagator}: the only dependence in the dynamics $c$ was in its one-sided Lipschitz constant $L$ (recall Lemma~\ref{lem:propagatorLip}), which is conserved by the Yosida approximation.
 In other words, every constant estimates made upon evolution \eqref{eq:odemeanfieldlambda} is independent on $\lambda$.

-Now, Theorems~\ref{theo:LLNPnn} and~\ref{theo:LLNpowerinfd} in our general framework are an easy consequence of the triangular inequality and the proposition: \begin{proposition} For all $N\geq1$,
+Now, Theorems \ref{theo:LLNPnn} and \ref{theo:LLNpowerinfd} in our general framework are an easy consequence of the triangular inequality and the following proposition: \begin{proposition} For all $N\geq1$,